Jimster710/DndCampaign1/content/Characters/Villains/The Oaf.md

   -
 ---

-An oafish (idiot, moron) male voice was in your nightmare.
-Was this nightmare real?
+An oafish (idiot, moron) male voice was in your dream.